-Safety First!
+Safety First

-I have an uncle that drives his boat pretty hard: WOT (Wide Open Throttle) and dead-stop are his two favorite speeds.
+I have an uncle who drives his boat pretty hard -- WOT (Wide Open Throttle) and dead-stop are his two favorite speeds.
 As you might expect, the boat is wearing out around him from stress and strain.
 When he complained to me about it, I said, "If you constantly drove your brand-new car at full speed over a bumpy road, would you be surprised that it might start to shake loose?"
-He said, "hmm..."
+He said, "hmm . . ."

-Well, that started me thinking about trailering - when you are driving your boat over many types of road (how about those winter-created pot holes?) at relatively high speeds.
-Stresses from over-the-road travel can be more punishing than normal operation.
+That started me thinking about trailering.
+When you are driving your boat over many types of road (how about those winter-created pot holes?) at relatively high speeds, stresses from over-the-road travel can be more punishing than normal operation.

 A boat is designed to sit in water, along her waterline.
-While the manufacturer may even put some markings along the waterline that say "trailer strap goes here", nothing extra is there, it is simply a mathematical recommendation about the weight displacement of the boat.
+While the manufacturer may even put some markings along the waterline that say "trailer strap goes here," nothing "extra" is there; it is simply a mathematical recommendation about the weight displacement of the boat.
 And that is before you added all that gear.

-So, trailering is, by its nature, more stressful on the boat than riding at anchor.
+Trailering is, by its nature, more stressful on the boat than riding at anchor.

-So, start with making sure that what the boat sits on isn't adding to the stress.
+Start with making sure that what the boat sits on isn't adding to the stress.
 You don't want your rollers or bunkers stressing, scratching or gouging the hull.
-Make sure that the tie-downs (and engine support) do not permit the boat to bounce on the trailer.
+Make sure the tie-downs (and engine support) do not permit the boat to bounce on the trailer.
 How can you be sure?
-Well, you aren't going to be able to lift the boat up to see too heavy by far.
+Well, you aren't going to be able to lift the boat up to see.
+It's too heavy by far.

 Unfortunately, the only way to be sure is by testing.
 Have someone follow you over a course and watch the boat.
 Speed limit only!
 If any air shows, stop and adjust the straps.
 Then, once all is secure, make some marks or apply some tell-tales so you can consistently have the boat sit snuggly on her trailer.

-But first - be sure she is sitting properly in the first place!
+Be sure she is sitting properly in the first place.
 What does that mean?
-No more But first - be sure she is sitting properly in the first place!
-What does that mean?
-No more than 7%-10% of the total weight of the boat should be on the trailer 'tongue', the part that attaches the ball and coupler together.
-This means that a 3,000 pound boat, including engine, cooler, etc, can have no more than 210lbs to 300lbs on the tongue.
-Well, how do you tell that!?
+No more than seven to 10 percent of the total weight of the boat should be on the trailer "tongue" - the part that attaches the ball and coupler together.
+This means that a 3,000 pound boat, including engine, cooler, etc, can have no more than 210 to 300-pounds on the tongue.

+Well, how do you tell that?
 You'll need a couple of bathroom scales and a strong friend.
-Each of you stand on the scale(s) while lifting the tongue together.
+Each of you stand on the scale while lifting the tongue together.
 Note the combined weight.
-Step off, weigh yourselves and subtract, if that comes to more than 300 lbs, the boat is too far forward.
-If it is less than that, it is too far aft.
+Step off, weigh yourselves and subtract.
+If the resulting numbers add up to more than 300 pounds, the boat is too far forward.
+If the final figure is less than 210 pounds, it is too far aft.

 Why is that important?
-Well, too much weight at the back (too light at the front) will tend to pre your car's rest tires up.
-Less weight at the back (too light at the front), will tend to pry your car's rear tires up.
-Less traction than designed by the manufacturer!
+Too much weight at the back (too light at the front), will tend to pry your car's rear tires up.
+That's less traction than designed by the manufacturer.
 Too much weight on the tongue (too heavy at the front), will tend to pry your car's front tires up.
-Less steering control than designed by the manufacturer!
-Neither is going to be good for you!
+That's less steering control than designed by the manufacturer.
+Neither is going to be good for you.

-The car must be properly configured:

-- Engine of adequate power.

-Transmission designed for towing.

-- 3. Larger cooling systems for the engine and transmission.

-- 4. Heavy duty brakes.

-- 5. Load bearing hitch attached to the frame, not the bumper.
+The car must be properly configured with an engine powerful enough to handle the load and a transmission designed for towing.
+The vehicle may need a heavy duty cooling system and special brakes as well.